Medtronic Is A Great Company For An Attractive Price

 MDT is a product leader and operates in many different countries and divisions- all helping to insulate the company from issues with certain products, economies or currencies.
 Catalysts for future growth will come from future acquisitions, the introduction of new and innovative products, and the entrance into new markets.

 Across all of MDT's four divisions there is a healthy pipeline of new products at different stages of development.
 New products have already been introduced and many more will be introduced during the remaining two quarters.
 For example, MITG expects to launch 15 new products during the second half of this fiscal year.
 Another example of new product introduction can be seen in MDT's new drug-eluting stints, Resolute Onyx.
-At current they are not available in the US or Japan.
+Currently, they are not available in the US or Japan.
 However, management expects them to become available in the US around fiscal year end, and in Japan in FY 2018.

-With regard to emerging markets, MDT is aggressively growing their presence in key countries such as Russia, China and India by 20%, 11%, and low-20s%.
+With regard to emerging markets, MDT is aggressively growing its presence in key countries such as Russia, China and India by 20%, 11%, and the low 20s%, respectively.
 Management is confident that sales in emerging markets will continue to increase.
-Furthermore, it is believed that these markets represent the largest opportunity for growth over the long-term.
+Furthermore, it is believed that these markets represent the largest opportunity for growth over the long term.

 Conclusion

 MDT is a great company trading below fair value.
-Based off my analysis I have determined that while MDT is financially strong, they're not as strong as some of their peers.
+Based off my analysis I have determined that while MDT is financially strong, it's not as strong as some of its peers.
 In addition, the company did experience some headwinds that might persist a bit longer.
 Nevertheless, I am confident that management will able to guide the company through the rough patches and onwards towards success.

 At a current price of $71.2 a share, I believe a fairer value is roughly $89, which is a 25% increase from current levels.
 In addition, I recommend only patient investors who have done their own research and who have a long-term view consider investing in MDT.
 COGS is quickly rising and debt is somewhat high.
 However, insiders have used the recent drop in share price to purchase shares, signaling confidence in the firm.